Polaris000/BlogCode/RasaChatbot/README.md

-## PythonImportExample
+## Contact Information Chatbot v1

-This is the example package used in my blogpost Building a Chatbot.
+This is the example chatbot used in my blogpost Building a Chatbot.

 The post discusses:
 * what chatbots are